itsBaivab/gitops-configs/README.md

 Each environment has an ArgoCD Application that:
 - Tracks this repository
-- Monitors the respective environment path
+- Monitors the respective environment directory (dev/, test/, or prod/)
 - Automatically syncs changes
 - Self-heals on configuration drift

 ## Making Changes

-1. **Update Base Configuration**: Modify files in `apps/goal-tracker/base/`
+1. **Update Environment Configuration**: Modify files directly in the environment folder (dev/, test/, or prod/)
-2. **Environment-Specific Changes**: Modify overlay files in `apps/goal-tracker/overlays/<env>/`
-3. **Image Updates**: Update image tags in the respective kustomization.yaml files
+2. **Image Updates**: Update image tags in the respective deployment YAML files
-4. **Commit and Push**: ArgoCD will automatically detect and sync changes
+3. **Commit and Push**: ArgoCD will automatically detect and sync changes

 ## Image Update Process